PART 14: DOUBLETAKES, PART II

 Carrie folded her arms.
 “What then?”

-“It’s this… based on what we learned, it was Beth Parker’s own fault she was taken advantage of, owing to her being too trusting of the wrong person.
+“It’s this.
+Based on what we learned, it was Beth Parker’s own fault that she was taken advantage of, owing to her being too trusting of the wrong person.
 Meaning I wouldn’t have expected you to have much sympathy for her.
-Yet you still helped her, all the while knowing that she couldn’t give you anything in return.
+Yet you still helped out, all the while knowing that Beth couldn’t give you anything in return.
 Why?”

-Frank peered closer, trying to see her expression in the darkness.
+Frank peered closer, as if trying to see Carrie’s expression better in the darkness.
 “That’s the only reason…?”

 “Frank, if you don’t shut up, I’m going to make you walk funny for a week,” Carrie grumbled.

-Still, much as she hated to admit it, he had a point.
+Still, much as she hated to admit it, Frank had a point.
 It wasn’t exactly like her to shell out such time and effort without expectation of a personal payoff.
 However, by putting something right that might have otherwise gone wrong… it did give Carrie the strange feeling of a job well done.
-Why was she resisting owning up to it?
-It had even come at the cost of her preferred hairband.
-Of course, in the grand scheme of things, a hairband didn’t matter all that much.
+So why resist owning up to it?
+She had even sacrificed her preferred hairband, all in the name of confusing that arrogant Ms. Peabody.

-(The Commentary for this episode reveals all the “Back to the Future” and “Quantum Leap” shout-outs — how many did you spot??)
+(The Commentary for this episode reveals all the “Back to the Future” and “Quantum Leap” shout-outs for Parts 13 & 14 — how many did you spot?)